 Rather than complicated pricing tiers, Genius Loci has a simple ticket scheme: a festival pass for a flat rate – camping and yoga classes included.

-Campsites are organized more loosely than at other festivals, meaning RVs and tents are somewhat scattered around the festival's natural, beachfront setting.
-The nearest hotel, however, is called Coyote Cal's.
+Campsites are organized more loosely than at other festivals.
+RVs get their own private peninsula under the stars, and the nearest hotel is called Coyote Cal's.

 On Genius Loci flyers, yoga instructors are billed about as prominently as performers.
 Imagine stretching, surfing, and when the pulse of a DJ wafts out into the sea and catches your attention – swimming back to shore to dance.